 August 16, 2021

-As the 2021 back-to-school season arrives amid persistent pandemic uncertainty, parents, students, and educators can turn to public media for free resources that support social and emotional learning, academic lessons, and professional development.
+As the 2021 back-to-school season arrives amid persistent pandemic uncertainty, parents, students, and educators can turn to public media for free resources that support learning for students and instruction for teachers.

 “Classrooms continue to evolve, and we’re proud to be a go-to resource for both families and educators as they prepare kids to head back to school in the coming months,” said Sara Schapiro, Vice President of Education for PBS.